These two underdog apps have solved streaming TV’s biggest headache

 All of these factors create an opening for the likes of Reelgood and JustWatch.
 But they also create an opportunity for other device makers that want to compete with Roku and Amazon in the streaming business.
 To grow their audiences, both Reelgood and JustWatch are eyeing partnerships that will get their services preloaded on smart TVs and streaming boxes.

-An early example is TiVo’s Stream 4K, a $50 streaming dongle that launched in May.
-Although it runs on Google’s Android TV software, its main menu aggregates content from multiple streaming sources, including Netflix, Amazon Prime, and Hulu.
-Sanderson says that while TiVo designed the interface itself, Reelgood is supplying the data.

-For future partnerships, Reelgood wants to offer its software as more of a white-labeled service.
+An early example would be Reelgood pre-loading its software onto the home screen of LG TVs, but for future partnerships, Reelgood wants to offer its software as more of a white-labeled service.
 Sanderson says the company is “deep [in conversations] with many and signed with several” TV vendors, set-top box makers, and telecoms that would effectively use Reelgood as their home screen.
 (Like TiVo, most of these vendors would likely build their interfaces on top of Google’s Android TV platform.)

 “They’re realizing the opportunity in this space, but maybe they realized it a little bit late.
 So they’ve come to us,” Sanderson says.

-Note: Correction: An earlier version of this story said that Reelgood partnered with TiVo for its streaming guide.
-Reelgood says TiVo is a customer, not a partner.